 Purchase of the first milling machine

 Ole Kirk Kristiansen is interested in all forms of new technology, which can improve quality and rationalize production.
 His interest in new technology, tools and machinery, new materials and processing methods is also obvious when it comes to his own company.
 He has the gift of spotting potential, an ability his immediate family occasionally view with some skepticism.
-Ole Kirk buys his first milling machine in Germany in the mid-1930s.
-He pays DKK 3,000 for it.
+Ole Kirk buys a state of the art milling machine in 1937.
+He pays DKK 4,000 for it.
 At the time, a house costs between DKK 4,000 and 5,000.
 There is no doubt he is making a significant financial investment.
 The sum he pays for the machine equals one-third of the company’s total profit the previous year.
 Irrespective of the price of the milling machine, Ole Kirk Kristiansen is in no doubt about the investment; the machine will increase the quality of wooden toys.